Below are details of each workshop and the tutor or tutors who delivered it.

 Mary trained in embroidery and design at Loughborough College of Art and Design and in adult teaching at Nottingham University.
 Afterwards she specialised in silk painting with embroidery, and has taught in local education authority classes, in residential colleges and, since 1985, in her own studio in Chipping Campden.

 As well as having work featured on BBC television and being been filmed on Granada Sky satellite TV, The Discovery Channel, and Ideal World TV, Mary was appointed guest professor for silk painting projects for the Shanghai Arts and Crafts Research Institute whilst living in China (1988 to 1990) and wrote the syllabus for the City and Guilds Creative Skills Certificate for Silk Painting.

-Experiment with colourful steam fix dyes in this half-day workshop for beginners and experienced silk painters alike.
-Sue will take you through some basic techniques for applying and blending dyes on a pre-sewn silk scarf, using microwave steaming to fix the colours.
-No painting or drawing skill is needed- just your old clothes for some messy fun!
-At the end you will have a finished scarf to take home; there will be the option to buy further scarves or silk yardage to work on during the workshop.
+Beginners and developing painters experimented with colourful steam fix dyes in this half-day workshop.
+Sue took them through some basic techniques for applying and blending dyes on a pre-sewn silk scarf, using microwave steaming to fix the colours.
+No painting or drawing skill was needed- just old clothes for some messy fun!
+At the end attendees had at least one finished scarf to take home.

 She is one of the founders of the Essex group, and a textile artist based in the Loughton/Buckhurst area of West Essex.
 She is very active running workshops and selling scarves, silk jewellery, covered books, bags and all sorts at Guild events and stalls.
 She offers group lessons and -occasionally- commissions.

 Attendees tried out screen printing onto cotton or silk or paper to make simple paterns and images.